 Main statistical findings

 Following the economic crisis in 2008, activity in Inland Waterways transport has been very volatile.
-Measured in tkm, activity fell by 15% in 2009, but rebounded sharply in 2010 by 18%.
-However, the industry failed to sustain this improvement in 2011 and fell back again by 7% before a further 6% recovery in 2012, followed by an increase of 2% in 2013 and declines again in 2014 and 2015 (Figure 1).
-A stabilisation can be observed in 2016 with increases of 1 % and 3 % in national and transit transports and 2% in international transport, leading to an overall decrease of 2% at the total level (Table 3).
-The trend went in the other direction in terms of tonnes with an increase of 1 % for national, a slight decrease by 0.1% for international transport and 1% at the total level.
+Measured in TKm, activity increased sharply in the first three months of 2010.
+However, the industry failed to sustain this improvement in 2011 and fell back again before a further recovery in 2012, followed by an increase in 2013 and declines again in 2014 and 2015 (Figure 1).
+A stabilisation can be observed in 2016 with increases of 1 % and 3 % in national and transit transport, respectively, and with a 2 % decrease in international transport, leading to an overall very slight decrease by 0.2 % at the total level (Table 3).
+The trend went in the other direction in terms of tonnes with an increase of 1 % for national, a slight decrease by 0.1% for international transport and a rise of 0.7 % at the total level (Table 4).

-The main contributors to the EU inland waterways transport performance (in tkm) are by far Germany and the Netherlands.
-These two countries between them accounted for more than 70% of the EU inland waterways transport performance in 2015.
-In terms of tonnes, Belgium joins the leading group, with a 20% of the total EU transport of goods in 2015, compared with its 7% share of tkm.
-However, it remains behind the Netherlands with a share of 39% of the total and Germany at 24%.
-In 10 Member States, the transport performance (in tkm) has decreased in 2015.
-The largest decrease was observed by Poland with 20%, followed by Slovakia with 18%, Luxembourg and Austria with 17% and Lithuania with 14%.
-The decrease observed by Germany is the one impacting the most the EU levels with a loss of almost 4 billion tkm in 2015 compared with 2014.
-In contrast, the Czech Republic and Croatia registered the largest increases in 2015 of 24% and 23%, respectively.
+The main contributors to the EU inland waterways transport performance (in TKm) were by far Germany and the Netherlands.
+Transport on inland waterways between these two countries accounted for more than 70 % of the EU inland waterways transport performance in 2016 (Table 3).
+In 9 countries, the transport performance (in tTKm) has decreased in 2016.
+The largest decrease was observed for Finland by20 %, followed by Luxembourg by 19 %.
+The decrease observed by Germany was the one impacting the most the EU levels with a loss of almost 1 billion TKm in 2016 compared to 2015.
+In contrast, the Lithuania, Poland and Slovakia registered the largest increases in 2016 of 25 %, 23 % and 22 %, respectively.

-EU freight container transport performance, measured in TEU-Km, declined sharply through 2008 before stabilising at this new lower level in 2009.Thereafter, following a strong recovery in 2010, a sustained upward trend is observable in every year.
+For EU freight container transport performance, measured in TEU-Km, a sustained upward trend was observable in every year.
 A peak was reached in the 1st quarter of 2015, substantially above the levels recorded prior to the crisis in 2008.
-The level in the 1st quarter of 2015 was 25% above that recorded in the 2nd quarter 2007.
+The level in the 1st quarter of 2015 was 25 % above that recorded in the 2nd quarter 2007.

 ‘Metal ores’ is the largest individual goods category transported

-At EU level, the main types of goods (according to NST2007) transported in 2015 are ‘metal ores’, ‘coke and refined petroleum’ and ‘products of agriculture’ as in 2014.
-Compared with 2014, while the shares of ‘metal ores’ and ‘coal and crude petroleum’ in total transport performance decreased by 0.1 and 0.7 percentage point, respectively, the shares of ‘coke and refined petroleum products’ remained stable at 16% and the share of ‘products of agriculture’ rose by 0.2 and 1.1 percentage points, respectively.
-In terms of tkm, the top-three products accounted for more than half of all goods transport on EU inland waterways in 2015.
+At EU level, the main types of goods (according to NST2007) transported in 2016 were ‘metal ores’, ‘coke and refined petroleum’ and ‘products of agriculture’, same as in 2015.
+Compared with 2015, while the share of ‘metal ores’ in total transport performance increased by 0.5 percentage points, the share of ‘coke and refined petroleum products’ remained stable at 16% and the share of ‘products of agriculture’ fell by 1.4 percentage points.
+In terms of TKm, the top-three products accounted for more than half of all goods transport on EU inland waterways in 2016 (Figures 3&4).

-In 2015, the ‘self-propelled barge’ was the predominant type of vessel used for goods transport on EU inland waterways, carrying more than half of total EU transport of goods.
-The volume of goods transported with ‘self-propelled barge’ declined slightly by 5% compared with 2014.
-The second most used type of vessel is ‘barge not self-propelled’, a category that recorded a rise of 3% in 2015 compared with 2014.
-These two vessel categories accounted for the largest volumes transported for all Member States with the exception of Luxembourg and Slovakia.
-These two types of vessel combined plus the category ‘self-propelled tanker barges’ accounted for over 91 % of types of vessels used for 11 countries out of 13.
-The two exceptions to these very high levels are Slovakia and France, which record substantial levels of ‘other goods carrying vessels’ (68% and 29%, respectively).
+In 2016, the ‘self-propelled barge’ was the predominant type of vessel used for goods transport on EU inland waterways, carrying more than half of total EU transport of goods.
+The volume of goods transported with ‘self-propelled barge’ increased slightly by 2 % compared to 2015.
+The second most used type of vessel was ‘barge not self-propelled’, a category that remained stable in 2016 compared to 2015.
+These two vessel categories accounted for the largest volumes transported for all countries with the exception of France and Slovakia.
+These two types of vessel together with ‘self-propelled tanker barges’ accounted for over 91 % of types of vessels used for 11 countries out of 13.
+The two exceptions to these very high levels, France and Slovakia recorded substantial levels of ‘other goods carrying vessels’ (35 % and 69 %, respectively) (Figures 5&6).

 ‘Flammable liquids’ is the most transported dangerous goods category in EU inland waterways

 Transport by dangerous goods is the subject of a voluntary data collection.
-Only seven countries out of 13 were able to report data in 2015.
-Among these, the Netherlands was the only major country within inland waterways freight transport able to provide figures by type of dangerous goods, while Germany only provided the total tonnes of dangerous goods transported.
-While it is still difficult to paint a comprehensive picture at the EU level, it can be observed that ‘Flammable liquids’ is the main category of dangerous goods transported in all the countries reporting these data.
-Overall, “Flammable liquids” accounted for almost 75% of reported total dangerous goods transport.
-The Czech Republic, Croatia and Poland reported no or very little transport of dangerous goods in 2015.
+Only 8 countries out of 13 were able to report data in 2016.
+Among these, the Netherlands was the only major country able to provide figures by type of dangerous goods, while Germany only provided the total tonnes of dangerous goods transported.
+While it is still difficult to paint a comprehensive picture at the EU level, it can be observed that ‘Flammable liquids’ was the main category of dangerous goods transported in all the countries reporting these data.
+Overall, “flammable liquids” accounted for almost 75 % of reported total dangerous goods transport.
+The Czech Republic, Croatia and Slovakia reported no or very little transport of dangerous goods in 2016 (Table 6).

 Data sources and availability

 All figures presented in this article have been extracted from the Eurostat online inland waterways transport database.
-The related datasets are collected according to the Regulation 1365/2006 on statistics of goods transport by inland waterways implemented by the Regulation 425/2007 and amended by the Regulation (EC) No 1304/2007 and by Regulation (EU) No 1954/2016.
+The related datasets are collected according to the Regulation (EC) No 1365/2006 on statistics of goods transport by inland waterways implemented by the Regulation (EC) No 425/2007 and amended by the Regulation (EC) No 1304/2007 and by Regulation (EU) No 1954/2016.